 On the other hand, the reverse is not true.
 It is not because you are allergic to nothing that you are protected.
 Some essential oils contain allergenic molecules, so yes, anyone can be allergic to an essential oil: either in a chemical compound present in the EO chosen, or because certain EO have well known negative effects (I will give you the list of those later in my article).

 You won’t be allergic to an EO but to a molecule.

 How do you carry out an allergy test for essential oil?

 Carry out the test in the crook of your elbow!

 The first reflex to have is to do a small skin test, somewhere discreet on the body each time you purchase a new EO.

 The amount to apply need not be great.
 Because, contrary to a skin reaction such as an itchy or burning feeling, an allergic reaction occurs at a very low threshold, as soon as the body is in contact with what is an allergenic substance for that person.

 Testing a “gentle” EO for the skin

-If, in the description of your new essential oil you read that it can be used pure on small areas, and if you do not have a tendency to have a skin reaction: you can test it pure by putting a drop directly in the crook of your elbow.
+If in the description of your new essential oil you read that it can be used pure on small areas, and if you do not have a tendency to have a skin reaction: you can test it purely by putting a drop directly in the crook of your elbow.